michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-06-virtual-company.md

 Let's explore each level.

----
+,

 ## Level 1: Single Employee Persona (Master Prompt)

-This is the simplest version—essentially an enhanced version of the conversation simulation from Chapter 4, but with richer organisational context.
+This is the simplest version,essentially an enhanced version of the conversation simulation from Chapter 4, but with richer organisational context.

 ### The Master Prompt Template